• Home

 In this case it's the first time the image is built.
 All the steps are executed and no cache was used by Docker.

-To list the images (the one we created "ubuntu-nginx" + the parent image "ubuntu"):
+To list the images (we can see the image we created "ubuntu-nginx" + the parent image "ubuntu"):

 3. Build cache